What is Matcha? (All Your Matcha Questions, Answered)

 For recipes or matcha lattes, get a lower quality ceremonial grade or culinary/cooking grade which should be around $15-$25.

-To drink matcha prepared with hot water, get the ceremonial grade which should cost $40-$65.
+To drink matcha prepared with only hot water, get the ceremonial grade which should cost $40-$65.

 Want to learn how to make traditional matcha at home?
 I’ve created a step-by-step guide which, with practice, should result in a very nice bowl of matcha.

 Looking to make a matcha latte?
-My tricks and tips on making the best matcha latte you’ve ever had.
+My recipe and tips on how to make the best matcha latte you’ve ever had.

 Now that you know what matcha exactly is, here are many, many ways to add it into recipes!